 Manila clams are tasty, oval-shaped bivalves known for their meaty, firm texture and a sweeter taste than other clams.
 Classically prepared in pasta and soups, Manila clams can be baked, poached, sautéed, and steamed, making them versatile in a variety of preparations and a great addition to your seafood menu when in season.

-Manila clams are easily spotted by their attractive shells and small size.
-They sport deep, wide bars of color over a finely ridged shell that makes them distinctive.
-And while Manila clams can live for seven to 10 years and grow to eight inches across, most are sold at three to four years old when they are typically less than three inches across.
+Easily spotted by their attractive and hard shells, Manila clams are small, sweet clams, with deep, wide bars of color over a finely ridged shell.
+While Manila clams can live for seven to 10 years and grow to eight inches across, most are sold at 3 to 4 years old when they are typically less than three inches across.

 How to Cook Manila Clams

-Pair Manilas with some kind of cured pork, such as bacon, pancetta, chorizo or something else that's cured and salty.
-If you want to mix them with another seafood, try crabs, Pacific perch, or flounder.
-Why?
-All three eat Manila clams in the wild, and they share a connection on the plate because of this.
+Pair Manila with fat, using cured meats like bacon, pancetta, chorizo, or something else that's cured and salty.
+Sauce them with buttery preparations, wine, or aromatic broths, adding pungent garlic or scallions.
+Mix them with crabs, Pacific ocean perch, or flounder, as all three consume Manila clams in the wild, and they share a connection on the plate because of this.

 Many online distributors will ship live Manila clams to some areas of the U.S and Canada, but if you have a local fishmonger or live near the coast, chances are you can score fresh Manila clams at great prices either in specialized stores or at your local supermarket.
 Typically sold by the pound, there can be between 15 to 20 clams per pound, and a dozen is usually a healthy main course portion for one person.
 Because of their size, some people might eat more than a dozen, so if you're serving a large group, consider purchasing a dozen clams per person, plus an extra dozen for good measure.

 Do not buy the clams by the bushel because there is no standard definition of a bushel, and its size varies among different suppliers.